icann/rdap-conformance-tool/docs/2019_gtld/response/nameserver.md

 Test group: [rdapResponseProfile_4_1_Validation]

-The following steps should be used to test the RDAP protocol section 4 .1 of the RDAP_Response_Profile_2_1:
+The following steps should be used to test the RDAP protocol section 4 .1 of the RDAP Response Profile 2.1:

 1. If nameserver/<nameserver name> in the RDAP Query URI contains only A-label or NR- LDH labels, the topmost domain object shall contain a ldhName.